TZkYkunaga/DownloadUltra/ReadMe.md

 # DownloadUltraPlus

+This application allows downloading multiple files simultaneously over a secure SSL/TLS connection between Client and Server.

+## 1. Setup & Preparation

+- Requires Java 8+.
+- Create a keystore for the server (`serverkeystore.jks`) and a truststore for the client (`keytruststore.jks`, password: `password`).
+- **The client's `keytruststore.jks` file should be placed in the `src` folder of the client project.**
+- Make sure the folder `src/Server/Assets` exists to store shared files.

+## 2. Start the Server

+1. Run `Server.java`.
+2. Enter the port (default 2222) and click **Connect**.
+3. Add files to the shared folder using the **Add** button.
+4. Remove files using the **Remove** button.
+5. View the list of connected clients on the right panel.
+6. Disconnect a client by selecting it and clicking **Disconnect Client**.

+## 3. Start the Client

+1. Run `Client.java`.
+2. Go to **Edit > Key CA** to select the truststore and enter the password.
+3. Go to **Edit > Saving Path** to choose the download folder.
+4. Go to **Edit > Connection** to enter the server IP and port.
+5. Click **Connect** to retrieve the file list from the server.
+6. Select files to download and click **Download**.
+7. Monitor download progress; you can pause, resume, or cancel each file.

+## 4. Notes

+- When the server adds/removes files, clients will automatically receive notifications and update the file list.
+- All connections between client and server are encrypted with SSL/TLS.
+- Multiple files can be downloaded at the same time, each in a separate process.

+## 5. Workflow

+See `workchart.md` for detailed workflow and PlantUML diagram.

+---

+**Created:** 2025-05-20
+**Author:** Bùi Hoàng Long

+# DownloadUltraPlus

 Ứng dụng hỗ trợ tải nhiều file cùng lúc qua kết nối bảo mật SSL/TLS giữa Client và Server.